OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 <a name="afu_signaltap"></a>

-The <span title='Open Programmable Acceleration Engine Software Development Kit, A collection of libraries and tools to facilitate the development of software applications and accelerators using OPAE.'>**OPAE** </span> SDK provides a remote Signal Tap facility.
+The OPAE SDK provides a remote Signal Tap facility.
 It also supports the following in system debug tools included with the Intel®  Intel® Quartus® Prime Pro Edition:

 - In-system Sources and Probes
 - In-system Memory Content Editor
 - Signal Probe
 - System Console

-This section is a short guide on adding remote Signal Tap instances to an <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span> for in-system debugging.
-In order of execution, you can follow the steps in the following sections to create an instrumented <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span>.
-The host_chan_mmio <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span> is used in this guide as the target <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span> to be instrumented.
+This section is a short guide on adding remote Signal Tap instances to an AFU for in-system debugging.
+In order of execution, you can follow the steps in the following sections to create an instrumented AFU.
+The host_chan_mmio AFU is used in this guide as the target AFU to be instrumented.

 You need a basic understanding of Signal Tap.
 Please see the [Signal Tap Logic Analyzer: Introduction & Getting Started](https://www.intel.com/content/www/us/en/programmable/support/training/course/odsw1164.html) Web-Based Training for more information.

-You will run with a Signal Tap GUI running locally on the server with the Intel FPGA PAC D5005 as shown below:
+You will run with a Signal Tap GUI running locally on the server with the Intel® FPGA PAC D5005 as shown below:

 ![](./images/RSTP_local.png)